meerageorge/TREEMAKER/README.md

 This Code is based on a Tree OTL from Houdini orbolt.
 This code brings in an Otl called deciduous tree.So you would need the Otl to get started.
 This shelf tool has 2 parts:
-		1. otl importing
+		1. Otl importing - IMPORT_TREE_OTL.py
-		2. GUI
+		2. Building GUI - TREE_MAKER.py

 ## OTL importing
 On clicking the shelf tool after selecting the ground plane with enough subdivision the Otl gets imported into the code using